Submission Guidelines

 WLN invites submissions from newcomers, experienced scholars, and tutors from all over the globe.
 All voices are important in our collaborative world.

-While WLN does not accept unsolicited book reviews, we invite suggestions for books you are interested in reviewing.
+While WLN does not accept unsolicited book reviews; rather, we invite suggestions for books you are interested in reviewing.
 We also welcome queries in advance about possible articles.

 Before submitting a manuscript, be sure that your manuscript complies with the requirements below.

-• Article is under 3000 words (under 1500 if a Tutor Column or review), including Works Cited and endnotes.
-Endnotes may have to be counted separately, depending on your word processor.
-Do not send file as PDF.
+• Article is 3,000 words (1,500 if a Tutor Column or review), including Works Cited and endnotes.
+Do not submit file as PDF.

-• Article, Tutor Column, and review contain a complete "Works Cited" page, now in the 2021 9th edition of the MLA Handbook.
+• Articles or Tutor Column contains a complete "Works Cited" page, now in the 2021 9th edition of the MLA Handbook.

-• All personal/identity information has been removed from the manuscript and running head, but remain on the title page.
+• All personal/identity information has been removed from the manuscript and running head.

 • Submission is accompanied by a cover note comment that briefly explains your goals and intentions in sending your piece to WLN in particular.